About Me

 Stereo Visual-Odometry (VO) on the KITTI Dataset

-This projects contains the implementation of Stereo VO pipeline in Python on the KITTI dataset.
+Implementation of Stereo VO pipeline in Python on the KITTI dataset.
 It processes stereo image data using SIFT, feature matching using BFMatcher, triangulation of points, to estimate the motion of a camera (w.r.t its starting position) in 3D space using the approach of minimizing the 3D to 2D reprojection error with PnP and RANSAC.

 Deep Learning